Business Strategy—Employer Identification Number (EIN)

 3. Why do I need an EIN?

-You need an EIN if you have employees, operate as a corporation or partnership, file certain tax returns, withhold taxes on income, other than wages, paid to a non-resident alien, have a Keogh plan, or are involved with certain types of organizations including trusts and estates.
+You need an EIN if you have employees, operate as a corporation or partnership, file certain tax returns, have a Keogh plan (a tax retirement plan), are involved with certain types of organizations including trusts and estates or withhold taxes on income, other than wages, paid to a non-resident alien.

 6. Changes in EIN?